drhsqlite/fossil-mirror/www/gitusers.md

         fossil commit src/main.c doc/readme.md

-## Create Branches After-The-Fact
+## Create Branches At Point Of Need, Rather Than Ahead of Need

-Fossil perfers that you create new branches when you commit using the "`--branch` _BRANCH-NAME_" command-line option.
-For example:
+Fossil prefers that you create new branches as part of the first commit on that branch:

        fossil commit --branch my-new-branch

-It is not necessary to create branches ahead of time, as in Git, though that is allowed using the "`fossil branch new`" command, if you prefer.
+If that commit is successful, your local checkout directory is then switched to the tip of that branch, so subsequent commits don’t need the “`--branch`” option.
+You have to switch back to the parent branch explicitly, as with

+       fossil update trunk       # return to parent, “trunk” in this case

+Fossil does also support the Git style, creating the branch ahead of
+need:

+       fossil branch new my-new-branch
+       fossil update my-new-branch
+       ...work on first commit...
+       fossil commit

+This is more verbose, but it has the same effect: put the first commit onto `my-new-branch` and switch the checkout directory to that branch so subsequent commits are descendants of that initial branch commit.

 Fossil also allows you to move a check-in to a different branch *after* you commit it, using the "`fossil amend`" command.
 For example:

         fossil amend current --branch my-new-branch

+(“current” is one of the [special check-in names][scin] in Fossil.
+See that document for the many other names you can give to “`amend`”.)

+[scin]: ./checkin_names.wiki

 ## Autosync